Bedford Rambling Club

 Sunday 6 January – Radwell, a pleasant circular walk of approximately 5 – 5 1/2 miles, in a variety of landscape settings including Pavenham Golf course and the River Ouse.
 Meet at 10.00am.
 Follow the Radwell road past Milton Ernest Garden Centre and the layby until you get to Swan House and a small grassed area where it’s ok to park.
 Nearest postcode MK44 1SH.
 LEADER – Sarah 01234 363112/07484 182820.
 Nearly 5.7 miles following the river and the Ouse Valley way round the edge of the golf course, across the road and through the farm on to the Osier Holts.
 Then back to Pavenham before heading towards Felmersham and back to the start point at Radwell.

 Monday 7 January – Meet 10.00am at The Chequers, Hall End Road, Wootton, MK43 9HP.
-A pleasant walk of a little over 4 miles.
+16 enjoyed this pleasant walk of a little over 4 miles.
 A short length of road walking before heading East on a track then down and along the North West side of Wootton Woods continuing to pick up the farm track South East to Wootton Green.
 From here it was through a field of rather frisky horses then further fields back to Wootton church then through the village and a little more mud back to the Chequers.

 SATURDAY 12 JANUARY Barn Dance to be held at Oakley Village Hall, 27 Church Lane, Oakley, MK43 7RJ starting at 7.30pm dancing to “Kelly’s Eye”.
 A very enjoyable evening was spent at Oakley Village Hall when about 55 people danced to the music of “Kelly’s Eye”.
 Organizer John said “I really enjoy barn dances, the communal activity of people having a great deal of fun in learning new dances or remembering with great pleasure the dances they have done for many years.”
 The event made a profit of £75 towards club funds.